do-community/cloud_haiku/_haikus/2022_Forgotten.md

 ---

 I count the words said
-Like a river carves stone
+Just like a river carves stone
 I remain silent